alshaimaa1411/alx-system_engineering-devops/0x00-shell_basics/README.md

- copies all the HTML files
+moves all files beginning with an uppercase letter